dbt-labs/docs.getdbt.com/website/docs/community/resources/code-of-conduct.md

 Ways to demonstrate this value:

-- Update your profile on any dbt Community platforms to include your name, and a clear picture.
-On Slack, use the "what I do" section to add your role title and current company
+- Update your profile on any dbt Community platforms to include your name, and a clear picture of yourself.
+On Slack, use the "what I do" section to add your role, title and current company
 - Write in your own voice, and offer your own advice, rather than speaking in your company’s marketing or support voice.

 ### Encourage diversity and participation.